Errorname/specs/cue/Readme.md

 ## Given the following schema

-Users are backed in Postgres, posts and tables are backed in SQLite:
+Users are backed in Postgres, posts and comments are backed in SQLite:

 ### Postgres Datasource